Clemson vs. Boston College NCAA Football Odds, Plays and Insights | October 2, 2021

 Boston College Stats and Trends

-- Thus far this year Boston College has two wins against the spread.
+- Boston College has two wins against the spread in four games this year.

-- Boston College's games this year have hit the over on two of three set point totals (66.7%).

-- Boston College is 2-1 against the spread and 4-0 overall in games when it scores more than 12.0 points.
+- When Boston College scores more than 12.0 points, it is 2-1 against the spread and 4-0 overall.

 - The Eagles have four giveaways this season, while the Tigers have four takeaways .